Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-based-Linux-distributions.md

 that means everything is good and running correctly!

-### 3.b: Start the bot (permanent with screen)
+### 3.b: Start the bot (permanent)

 Close the test bot first by hitting `Ctrl+C` in the SSH window while the bot is running.
 You may need to press it a few times.

+The following are solutions for running the bot permanently, even if you disconnect from SSH.

+#### Tmux
+> Tmux is a more powerful version of screen, and allows for extra features such as full Unicode support, and window splitting.

+Run this command to make a `tmux` console:

+    tmux new -s bot

+You will now enter the tmux instance, clearing your window.
+To start the bot in tmux, run:

+    python3.5 run.py

+Now that the bot is running, press `CTRL+B` then `d` separately to 'detach' from the tmux session.
+This will keep the bot running while not even needing to be connected to SSH.

+If you ever want to have a look at the bot's console logs, SSH back into the machine and run:

+    tmux a

+#### Screen
+> Screen is a basic terminal multiplexer.

-Run this to make a `screen` console:
+Run this command to make a `screen` console:

     screen -S bot

-This creates a `screen` console with the name 'bot' so you can easily come back later if there are any problems.
-Don't be alarmed that the SSH window became empty.
+You will now enter the screen instance, clearing your window.
 To start the bot in this screen, run:

     python3.5 run.py

-Once that's online and good, press `Ctrl+a` then `d` separately to 'detach' from the screen.
-Your music bot should still be online on your server.
+Now that the bot is running, press `Ctrl+A` then `d` separately to 'detach' from the screen.
+This will keep the bot running while not even needing to be connected to SSH.

-Now you can close your SSH window or terminal and play with your bot!

 If you ever want to have a look at the bot's console logs, SSH back into the machine and run:

     screen -r bot

-That should bring everything back up.

-You don't need to do anything else! :smile: You can check out the [wiki articles](https://github.com/SexualRhinoceros/MusicBot/wiki/Commands-list "Commands list") to find out how to use your bot. :grin:
+### pm2
+> pm2 is a `node.js` application that manages your processes.
+You should only use it to run your bot if you have the technical knowledge and ability to follow this guide.
+We will not provide help for running the bot using pm2 - this guide is just here as a straight forward "how to".

+First, install `node.js`

+    curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -
+    sudo apt-get install -y nodejs

+Then, using Node's package manager (`npm`), install pm2

+    npm install pm2@latest -g

+Now start the Python script using pm2

+    pm2 start run.py -n "bot"

+To manage and review the status of the bot, type `pm2 status`.
+To view the logs/console for the bot, type `pm2 logs`. pm2 will restart the script if it breaks, and show you the uptime among other details on the status page.